shuravban/tvit/README.md

 # tvitor
 Python module and command-line utilities to work with Twitter API.

 While I just came up with a name.
-Tvitor is a distorted ironic name for Twitter in Russian.
+Everything with `tw` is already busy)